nfreear/nfreear.github.io/_posts/2021-02-23-admins-project-update.md

   built on [MS Speech][] Cognitive Services (_live-demoed_!);

-* And, a [LUIS model][] to classify multiple disabilities and health conditions from a potentially long, multi-sentence disclosure from a student.
+* And, a [LUIS model][] to classify multiple disabilities and health conditions from a potentially long, multi-sentence disclosure by a student.

 ## Challenges